petercegoh/cs203-MatchMage/README.md

 ![db](images/db.png)

-Firebase implement a hierarchical database structure.
+Firebase implements a hierarchical database structure.
 A collection contains documents.
 In turn, documents contain document-specific data in fields, or other subcollections.
 Firebase's real-time functionality synchronizes data instantly across all connected clients whenever there’s a change in the database, making it ideal for use cases like live scoreboards.

 ## Cloud Deployment